mmoayyed/mmoayyed.github.io/_posts/2016-07-23-cas5-m3-release.md

 # Bootiful Management Webpp

 The CAS management webapp is now bootified.
 It also boasts support for a few other additinal UI panes and sections that deal with MFA, OIDC, SAML, and more.
-Work continued to make sure all properties of a given CAS registered service can be configured and controlled via the UI.
+Work continues to make sure all properties of a given CAS registered service can be configured and controlled via the UI.

 <pre class="prettyprint lang-bash">
+:cas-management-webapp:bootRun
+Listening for transport dt_socket at address: 5000

   ____     _     ____    __  __                                                            _
  / ___|   / \   / ___|  |  \/  |  __ _  _ __    __ _   __ _   ___  _ __ ___    ___  _ __  | |_